zzJoni/Connect_4/README.md

 This git repository is written in c++20 and runs a connect 4 game in terminal using the standard input and output streams

-This is what each of the files included in the project are used for
+This is what each of the files included in the project are used for:

     -> Connect4Board.h & Connect4Board.cpp: Class used to store a connect 4 board